RohanSidhu/CAT125_Website/pages/contact.md

 permalink: "/contact/"
 title: "Contact"
 meta_title: "Contact and use our contact form"
-teaser: "Get in touch with me?
+teaser: "Want to get in touch with me?
 Email me for more information!"
 categories:
     - design
 tags: